SaadAhmad123/arvo-xstate/src/ArvoMachine/README.md

 // Use arvoMachine in your Arvo Orchestrator
 ```

-## Event Emission: 'emit' vs 'enqueueArvoEvent'
+## Event Emission: 'emit' vs 'enqueueArvoEvent' with Domain Routing

-When it comes to emitting events in Arvo, there are two primary methods: `emit` and `enqueueArvoEvent`.
-Understanding when to use each is crucial for maintaining type safety and adhering to defined contracts.
+When emitting events in Arvo, there are two primary methods: `emit` and `enqueueArvoEvent`.
+Both support domain-based routing for sophisticated workflow patterns including human-in-the-loop operations, external system integrations, and custom processing pipelines.

+### Using 'emit' with Domains

 The `emit` function should be used when emitting events that are explicitly defined in your service contracts.
-It provides strict schema validation on the event data and ensures type safety.
-Here's an example:
+It provides strict schema validation and type safety, with optional domain assignment for specialized routing:

 ```typescript
 import { xstate } from 'arvo-xstate';